 If I have not completed all the prerequisite courses for the MSF program, can I take them at Boston College after I am enrolled in the program?

+If you are applying for the Cohort program, you must complete coursework in Statistics, Calculus, Accounting and Financial Management prior to enrolling.
 These courses can be completed at any accredited 4-year degree granting institution, including online universities.
 Students must earn a grade of “B” or better in order to meet the requirement.
-You are welcome to submit your transcripts via email at firstname.lastname@example.org if you are unsure if you have satisfied all the prerequisites.

 I’ve been admitted to the MSF Program.
 How do I accept my offer of admission?